-2.3.4.6 Energy Management and Conservation Since 1979, the Laboratory's Energy Management Group has been working to reduce energy use and costs by identifying cost-effective, energy-efficient projects, monitoring energy use and utility bills, and assisting in obtaining the least expensive energy sources possible.
-The group is responsible for developing, implementing, and coordinating BNL's Energy Management Plan.
+2.3.4.6 Energy Management and Conservation

+Since 1979, the Laboratory's Energy Management Group has been working to reduce energy use and costs by identifying cost-effective, energyefficient projects, monitoring energy use and utility bills, and assisting in obtaining the least expensive energy sources possible.
+The group is responsible for developing, implementing, and coordinating BNL's Energy Management Plan and assisting DOE in meeting the energy goals in DOE Order 430.2B and the Secretary's Transformational Energy Action Management (TEAM) initiative.

 The Laboratory has more than 4 million square feet of building space.
 Many BNL scientific experiments use particle beams generated and accelerated by electricity, with the particles controlled and aligned by large electromagnets.
-In 2006, the Laboratory used approximately 242 million kilowatt hours (kWh) of electricity, 3.2 million gallons of fuel oil, 36 thousand gallons of propane, and 108 million ft3 of natural gas.
+In 2007, the Laboratory used approximately 233 million kilowatt hours (kWh) of electricity, 3 million gallons of fuel oil, 36 thousand gallons of propane, and 163 million ft3 of natural gas.
 Fuel oil and natural gas produce steam at the Central Steam Facility (CSF).
-Due to market conditions, fuel oil was predominately used in 2006, resulting in a cost savings of approximately \$1,637,000.
-(See additional information on natural gas and fuel oil use in Chapter 4.)
+Due to market conditions, fuel oil and natural gas were used whenever each respective fuel was least expensive.
+Additional information on natural gas and fuel oil use can be found in Chapter 4.